DC FanDome: date, schedule, how to watch and more

 How to watch DC FanDome

-A livestream of the event is accessible via DCFanDome.com for 24 hours from 6PM in the UK, or 10AM Pacific time.
+A livestream of the event is accessible via DCFanDome.com for 24 hours, starting this Saturday.
 The event will be broadcast in 9 languages – English, French, Spanish, Portuguese, Chinese, Italian, German, Japanese and Korean – and will feature specific localized content.

 It's recommended you watch on a PC or Mac to get the best experience, rather than mobile.
 You won't be able to watch it on games consoles.